 THE STEPMOTHER: Footnote

 It was either during one of the aforementioned times my stepmother was picking up little bags of money here and there or dropping off little bags of money here and there, and/or associated with the above payoff of my godfather's debts to Cohen that I saw or came across two or three of the men in the group that came into the Normandie Club that evening --- and why or how a couple of the men recognized me.
 I was a great deal younger than 12 years old when the above events happened, so for my stepmother to have a young boy with her under such circumstances was so atypical that I was easily remembered.
 Those types of dealings were done in an all adult world, kids just didn't exist.
 If a kid did exist at that level it had to be for a special reason.
-In my case if it was to diffuse the eventuality of a potential toxic situation or being groomed for later participation I didn't know nor never learned.
+In my case if it was to diffuse the eventuality of a potential toxic situation or being groomed for later participation in similar type activities I didn't know nor never learned.

 In the opening paragraphs at the top of the page I write that Pauline, who had at onetime worked for my stepmother, stepped forward and either asked for or consented to, having my younger brother come live with her.
 She and her husband's plans to start a family showed no promise as four years into their marriage they still had no children --- hence her interest in my younger brother.
 As for me it was another thing.
 According to my uncle, after some heavy negotiating that bordered on pure begging by my him, Pauline halfheartedly agreed to take me in as well.
 So, from the very beginning I was the odd man out, I was older and had history and Pauline never let me forget it.